 Choosing the Right Accounting Method and Software

-One of the first big decisions you’ll face is choosing between cash and accrual accounting.
-This choice impacts how you see your profit and how much you pay in taxes.
+One of the first major decisions consultants face is choosing between cash and accrual accounting.
+This choice affects how income, expenses, taxes, and profitability show up in your reports.

 | Feature | Cash Accounting | Accrual Accounting |